 For business enquiries on what to include in your application, which application fees to pay and how the assessment process works, call Council’s Business Hotline 133 BNE (133 263).
 It is available 24 hours a day, seven days a week.

 Types of fees

-Where Council is assessing hydraulic plans, the applicable inspection fee is calculated and indicated on the approved plans.
+Where Council is assessing plans, the applicable inspection fee is calculated and indicated on the approved plans.
 This fee is payable prior to the first inspection and covers all inspections required during construction.
 Inspection fees are recalculated each financial year until paid.